netscaler/netscaler-k8s-ingress-controller/docs/how-to/use-vault-stored-credentials-for-cic.md

             kubectl create configmap example-vault-agent-config --from-file=./vault-agent-config.hcl --form-file=./consul-template-config.hcl

-4. Create a Citrix ingress controller pod with Vault and consul template as init container [citrix-k8s-ingress-controller-vault.yaml](./examples-yamls/citrix-k8s-ingress-controller-vault.yaml).
+4. Create a Netscaler ingress controller pod with Vault and consul template as init container [citrix-k8s-ingress-controller-vault.yaml](./examples-yamls/citrix-k8s-ingress-controller-vault.yaml).
 Vault fetches the token using the Kubernetes authentication method and pass it on to a consul template which creates the `.env` file on shared volume.
-This token is used by the Citrix ingress controller for authentication with tier 1 Netscaler.
+This token is used by the Netscaler ingress controller for authentication with tier 1 Netscaler.

             kubectl apply citrix-k8s-ingress-controller-vault.yaml